Welcome to Maple Class

 We have PE on a Tuesday and a Friday - PE kits must be worn on both days!

 Our library time is on a Thursday - library books will be issued from the 13th September and need to be brought in every week for changing or renewing.
 In year 3 children will also be given an accelerated reading book - these must be brought in to school EVERY day as the children will be reading these books daily at school.
 They will be bringing a reading record home as well - please date and sign each time your child reads to you.

-New spellings are learnt every week - they will be sent home on a Friday and children will have a spelling test on the Friday of the next week.
+New spellings are learnt every week - they will be provided on a Monday and children can practice every day, ready for a spelling test on Friday.
 Please try and practice these spellings with your child.